HMS London (1840): Design and description

+Based on the experiences gained during the Crimean War, Baldwin Wake Walker, Surveyor of the Navy, favored converting first- and second-rate ships as they could accommodate the engines and their required coal better than smaller ships.
+Nile's mediocre performance confirmed that the ships needed to be lengthened and their sterns rebuilt to get the best performance and London was ordered to be converted accordingly on 11 December 1856.
+Work began on 14 January 1857 and she was lengthened to 213 ft 3 in which modestly increased her tons burthen to 2,687.
+The ship received a 500 nhp engine built by Ravenhill, Selkeld & Co. that gave London a speed of 11.5 kn during her sea trials on 15 December 1858 from 1804 ihp, although her masts and stores were not yet fitted.
+London's conversion was so successful that she served as a model for the subsequent conversions of the five first-rate ships of the broadened Caledonia class and HMS Queen.

-By 1873, she was a hulk, serving as a depot ship in Zanzibar Bay, off the east coast of Africa.
-In March 1878 she was recommissioned, and involved in the suppression of the slave trade in the area, serving as a central depot for many smaller steam screw boats; she functioned as a repair depot, a hospital and a storage ship.
+By 1873, she was a hulk, serving as a depot ship in Zanzibar Bay, off the east coast of Africa, but in March 1878 she was recommissioned to assist in the suppression of the slave trade in the area, serving as a central repair depot, hospital and storage ship for many smaller steam screw boats.
 At this time there were Africans from West Africa (Kroomen or Krumen) and East Africa (Seedies or Sidis) serving on board.
 There were also Zanzibari and Arab interpreters and cooks from Portuguese Goa (India).
+In 1880 Lieutenant Charles Stewart Smith, an officer on another ship, led patrols which captured seven dhows and 185 enslaved people.
+In 1883, three years later, Lieutenant Smith was seconded to the post of Vice-Consul, Zanzibar to Sir John Kirk, the British Consul-General.

-Captained by Charles J Brownrigg, this vessel and her crew made several patrols aimed at hindering the slave trade and, on 3 December 1881, caught up with a slave dhow captained by Hindi bin Hattam.
-This dhow had around 100 slaves on board and was transporting them between Pemba and Zanzibar.
-Captain Brownrigg led a boarding party to release the slaves but bin Hattam's men then attacked the sailors, killing Brownrigg and some of his party before sailing away.
+Captained by Charles J Brownrigg, London herself and her crew made several patrols aimed at hindering the slave trade and, on 3 December 1881, caught up with a slave dhow captained by Hindi bin Hattam.
+This dhow had around 100 enslaved people on board and was transporting them between Pemba and Zanzibar.
+Captain Brownrigg led a boarding party to release the enslaved people but bin Hattam's men then attacked the sailors, killing Brownrigg and some of his party before sailing away.
 Sir Lloyd William Mathews led a force to Wete on Pemba and, after a short battle, took a mortally wounded bin Hattem (Hindi-bin-Khartoum) prisoner before returning to Zanzibar.

-A year earlier (1880), another naval officer, Lieutenant Charles Stewart Smith, led patrols which captured seven dhows and 185 slaves.
-In 1883, three years later, Lieutenant Smith was seconded to the post of Vice-Consul, Zanzibar to Sir John Kirk, the British Consul-General.